RoyRBurns/RoyRBurns/README.md

 - 👋 Hi, I’m @RoyRBurns
 - 👀 I’m interested in web develpment, typing, and making games!
-- 🌱 I’m currently learning full stack web develpment through The Odin Project, as well as game programming in pygame!
+- 🌱 I’m currently learning full stack web development through The Odin Project, as well as game programming in pygame!
 - 📫 I can be reached at programmergo@protonmail.com

 - 3/13/22, 6:02 PM, Oahu, HI.
 Here is my beginning!
 I am 25 years old.